Mamadou Kamissoko

-Mamadou Kamissoko (born 15 April 1993) is a French professional footballer who plays as a defender for Championnat National 2 club Cannes.
+Mamadou Kamissoko (born 15 April 1993) is a French professional footballer who plays as a defender for Championnat National 1 club Angoulême Charente.

 Club career

 A youth product of Bordeaux's youth academy, Kamissoko began his footballing career in the lower divisions of France before joining FC Lorient on 9 June 2017.
 He made his professional debut with Lorient in a 1–0 Coupe de la Ligue win over Valenciennes FC on 14 August 2018.

 He spent the early part of 2021 in the Cypriot league with Nea Salamina.
 In late November 2021, he returned to France and signed with Boulogne in Championnat National.

 Personal life

 Kamissoko was born in Le-Blanc-Mesnil, France and has French nationality.
 He is of Malian descent.